-Due to widespread legalization and approval for the use of medical purposes, marijuana use in the U.S. is at an all-time high.
-In fact, at the time of this writing, only nine states continue to make marijuana fully illegal, although, at the federal level, it remains classified as a Schedule I controlled substance.
-Despite the belief that marijuana use is relatively harmless, it can become problematic and lead to adverse effects in a person’s life.
+Marijuana use in the U.S. is at an all-time high.
+Widespread legalization for both recreational and medical purposes is occurring in many states.
+In fact, at the time of this writing, only nine states continue to make marijuana fully illegal.
+Although, at the federal level, it remains a Schedule I controlled substance.
+The common belief that marijuana is harmless is simply untrue.
+For many, marijuana use can become problematic and lead to adverse effects in their life.

 According to a 2017 survey, more than half of American adults have experimented with marijuana at least once in their lifetime.
 In fact, nearly 55 million Americans (22%) report having used marijuana at least once or twice in the past year.
 Furthermore, close to 35 million Americans are “regular users,” or individuals who use marijuana at least once every month

 Compulsive marijuana use has many drawbacks and risks.
 If weed is negatively impacting your life, or you feel you can’t function without it, it may be time to quit.

 Signs That There Is a Problem

 As noted, marijuana use is often believed to be relatively benign, in large part due to having much less potential for addiction that many other psychoactive substances, including alcohol.
 That said, regular marijuana use can become harmful and may require professional help to overcome.

 If you or someone you love exhibits any of the following signs related to marijuana use, it may be time to cut back or quit altogether: